William Lambton (British Army officer): Military career

-Born the son of George Lambton, 2nd Earl of Durham he was educated at Eton College and the Royal Military College Sandhurst.
+Born the son of George Lambton, 2nd Earl of Durham, he was educated at Eton College and the Royal Military College at Sandhurst.

-Lambton was commissioned a lieutenant in the Coldstream Guards on 6 February 1884, promoted to captain on 18 May 1892, and became aide-de-camp to the Governor General of Ireland in 1895, before he served with the Egyptian Army.
-He took part in the Nile expedition of 1898 and fought at the Battle of Atbara and the Battle of Omdurman, and was promoted to major on 29 September 1898.
+Lambton was commissioned a lieutenant in the Coldstream Guards on 6 February 1884, promoted to captain on 18 May 1892, and became aide-de-camp to the governor-general of Ireland in August 1893, before attending the Staff College, Camberley from 1897–1898.
+After graduating, he was seconded in order to serve with the Egyptian Army and took part in the Nile expedition of 1898 and fought at the Battle of Atbara and the Battle of Omdurman, and was promoted to major on 29 September 1898.

 Following the outbreak of the Second Boer War in late 1899, his battalion was sent to South Africa.
 As part of the Kimberley Relief Force, he was present at the Battle of Magersfontein on 10–11 December 1899, in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
 Lambton was mentioned in the despatch from Paul Methuen, who described the battle and how Lambton had refused to be carried off the battlefield despite being wounded.

-After his recovery, he served as Military Secretary to the Commander-in-Chief of the Transvaal, and was Military Secretary to Alfred Milner, High-Commissioner for Southern Africa, from December 1900, with the local rank of lieutenant colonel.
-He was appointed commanding officer of 1st Bn Coldstream Guards in 1912, Assistant Adjutant and Quartermaster-General for London District in 1913 and Military Secretary to the Commander-in-Chief of the British Expeditionary Force at the beginning of the European War before becoming General Officer Commanding 4th Division in 1915.
-He retired in 1920.
+After his recovery, he served as military secretary to the commander-in-chief of the Transvaal, and was military secretary to Alfred Milner, high commissioner for Southern Africa, from December 1900, with the local rank of lieutenant colonel.
+He was appointed a Companion of the Distinguished Service Order in April 1901.

+In October 1906 he was promoted to lieutenant colonel and, by now commanding the 1st Battalion, Coldstream Guards, in May 1907 was made a CEO.

+In August 1910, after being promoted to colonel, he succeeded Brigadier General Ivor Maxse in command of the Coldstream Guards and the regimental district.
+He was appointed commanding officer of the 1st Battalion, Coldstream Guards in 1912, and was Assistant Adjutant and Quartermaster-General for London District in 1913.

+He was military secretary to the C-in-C of the British Expeditionary Force (BEF) at the beginning of the First World War in August 1914.
+Promoted in September to temporary brigadier general, and was made a Companion of the Order of the Bath in February 1915.
+He was promoted once again, now to major general, in June, "for distinguished service in the Field" and became general officer commanding (GOC) of the 4th Division in September, which he led for the next nearly two years.
+Under his command, the 4th Division played a significant role in the Battle of the Somme in 1916, participating in the Battle of Albert and the Battle of Le Transloy.
+The following year, the division took part in the Battle of Arras, contributing to the First Battle of the Scarpe.
+Lambton's leadership during these battles demonstrated his tactical expertise, but his tenure as GOC 4th Division was cut short due to a riding accident in September 1917.

+He retired from the army in April 1920.